Home Compare RACE.MI vs RNO.PA

 Ferrari N.V. vs Renault: Which Stock Looks Stronger in 2026?

-Ferrari holds the cleaner structural position, with the lead spread across profitability and valuation.
-Renault still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Renault carrying a narrow edge on profitability.
+Ferrari still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON